 4.003.06 An Authorized Gaming Operator must submit the temporary emergency amendment of the Internal Control System to the Executive Director within twenty-four (24) hours of the amendment.

 4.003.07 The submission must include the detailed emergency procedures that will be implemented and the time period the emergency procedures will be temporarily in place.
-Any concerns the Executive Director has with the submission must be addressed with the Authorized Gaming Operator, or both.
+Any concerns the Executive Director has with the submission must be addressed with the Authorized Gaming Operator third-party involved in or providing the internal controls, or both.

 4.004 FAILURE TO COMPLY WITH REQUIREMENTS.

-4.004.01 If the Commission determines that the administrative or accounting procedures or Internal Control Systems of the Authorized Gaming Operator, or both do not comply with the requirements of these rules or requires improvement, the Commission will notify the Authorized Gaming Operator, or both, in writing.
+4.004.01 If the Commission determines that the administrative or accounting procedures or Internal Control Systems of the Authorized Gaming Operator, or both do not comply with the requirements of these rules or requires improvement, the Commission will notify the Authorized Gaming Operator,third-party involved in or providing the internal control, or both, in writing.
 Within fifteen (15) days after receiving the notification, the Authorized Gaming Operator must amend its procedures accordingly and must submit, for Commission approval, a copy of the Internal Control System, as amended, and a description of any other remedial measure taken.

 4.005 COMPLIANCE WITH INTERNAL CONTROL SYSTEM.